yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
     </a>

+    > **Note**: Running the ARM template occasionally results in a `ResourceDeploymentFailure` error, with a code of `VnetSubnetConflictedWithIntendedPolicy`.
+This is not an ARM template issue, and appears to be the result of backend resource deployment issues in Azure.
+At this time, the work-around is to first try the deployment in a different region.
+If that does not work, try going through the [Manual resource setup guide](./Manual-resource-setup.md) to create the SQL MI database.

 6. On the custom deployment screen in the Azure portal, enter the following:

     - **Subscription**: Select the subscription you are using for this hands-on lab.